ashenBlade/postgres-dev-helper/docs/configuration.md

 For convenience, if you will try to format file in contrib's directory, extension will try to detect `typedefs.list` in it without specifying it explicitly in configuration file.
 I.e. if you are formatting file `contrib/my_ext/my_ext.c`, then extension will probe `contrib/my_ext/typedefs.list`.

-> There is handy command `PgSQL: Find custom typedefs.list in repository` that will execute shell command to find all `*typedefs.list` files in repository.
+> There is handy command `PGHH: Find custom typedefs.list in repository` that will execute shell command to find all `*typedefs.list` files in repository.